Costa Rica Digital Nomad Visa Guide (2024)

 All documents must be verified by an Apostille and translated into Spanish (and you can’t do it yourself, either, you need an official, court-approved translator) before you can register them with the authorities in Costa Rica.

 You also need an affidavit that states that you’ve requested the bank account statements specifically to prove you have substantial income.
-You can’t just print out your bank records to prove you have been earning $3,000 every month.
+You can’t just print out your bank records to prove you have been earning $3,000 or more every month for the past year.

 This process takes a while, so keep that in mind if you’re planning on applying for the visa from Costa Rica.